-Master of Arts in Applied Child and Adolescent Psychology: Prevention and Treatment
+Master of Arts in Applied Child and Adolescent Psychology: Prevention and Treatment Licensure Disclosure

-Licensure Disclosure

 Thank you for your interest in applying to, or enrolling in, the University of Washington's Master of Arts in Applied Child and Adolescent Psychology: Prevention and Treatment.
 Our Master's program has been designed to meet or exceed Washington state's requirements for licensure.
-If you currently reside in a state other than Washington, or plan to work in a state other than Washington after completing this Master's program with us, we have prepared the following information on other states where, to the best of our knowledge, 1) the Master's program meets the state's requirements, 2) where we have not yet determined whether or not the Master's program meets the state's requirements and 3) any states where the Master's program does not meet the requirements.
+If you currently reside in a state other than Washington, or plan to work in a state other than Washington after completing this Master's program with us, we have prepared the following information on other states where, to the best of our knowledge, 1) the Master's program meets the state's requirements, 2) any states where the Master's program does not meet the requirements.

-This information is accurate as of December 1, 2022.
+This information is accurate as of October 17, 2024.
 We will review and update this information annually.

-Certification or License Area States where UW program meets state requirements States where we have not yet determined if UW program meets requirements States where UW program does not meet requirements Master of Arts in Applied Child and Adolescent Psychology: Prevention and Treatment Washington, GA,NE OH, OR, AL, AK, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MO, MT, MS, NE, NV, NH, NJ, NM, NY, NC, ND, OK, PA, RI, SC, SD, TN, TX, UT, VT, VA, WV, WI, WY
+Certification or License Area States where UW program meets state requirements States where UW program does not meet requirements Master of Arts in Applied Child and Adolescent Psychology: Prevention and Treatment WA OH, OR, AL, AK, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MO, MT, MS, NE, NV, NH, NJ, NM, NY, NC, ND, OK, PA, RI, SC, SD, TN, TX, UT, VT, VA, WV, WI, WY